InternRobotics/EgoThinker/README.md

 # EgoThinker

-This repo is the official implementation of EgoThinker at NeurIPS 2025 (coming soon)
+This repo is the official implementation of EgoThinker at NeurIPS 2025

 > **["Unveiling Egocentric Reasoning with Spatio-Temporal CoT"](https://arxiv.org/abs/2510.23569)**<br>